 In the west, when it comes to India-based spiritual types, such as gurus, saints and holy men, et al, by virtue of some rather well known and prominent Americans along with a press that is inexorably wrapped up in such people, Neem Karoli Baba (d.
 1973) is perhaps, at least in recent years, the most well known and revered.
 How many adherents or followers he has actually amassed is not generally known, it is known however, that people such as Steve Jobs of Apple fame and Mark Zuckerberg of Facebook fame, even after the holy man's demise, sought solace or spiritual insight of some type simply by visiting the guru's temple or onetime place of abode.

 Such pilgrimages by the high and mighty, as well as the masses seeking out the sadhu's grace and light, although long known in parts of India, began for westerners as not much than a mere trickle sometime just around the end of the 1960's, growing exponentially thereafter.
 In 1963, Dr. Richard Alpert, a university professor who had been formally dismissed from his academic position at Harvard for a number of so-called violations, including the mishandling of research LSD and civilian-based psychedelics, traveled to India and Nepal.
-During his travels he met an itinerant American traveler in his early 20's from Laguna Beach, California named Kermit Michael Riggs, known under the name Bhagavan Das.
+During his travels he met an itinerant American traveler in his early 20's from Laguna Beach, California named Kermit Michael Riggs, traveling in India and surrounding environs under the spiritual nom de plume Bhagavan Das.
 Das, a follower of the venerated Indian saint and holy man Neem Karoli Baba had, after several years in India become fully and deeply ingrained into the country's spiritual culture.
 After crossing paths with and becoming cognizant of Alpert's spiritual quest --- or just hoping to get rid of him depending on who you listen to --- Das took Alpert to Neem Karoli Baba.
 Following closely Alpert's dedication toward a deep spiritual struggle, it is reported that Neem Karoli Baba gave Alpert the name Ram Dass, meaning 'servant of God.'

 After a year and a half in India Alpert returned to the United States and fully immersed as Ram Dass eventually wrote Be Here Now, published in 1971.
 The book, an unqualified success, became a wildly popular best seller and almost a bible in the counter-culture.
 The success of the Ram Dass book sent thousands of hippie-era wanderers to India in the quest for gurus and spiritual Enlightenment.
 It also escalated the existence of an unknown Indian holy man Neem Karoli Baba, who died in 1973, into the stratosphere, with the unintended consequence, but karma related, inundation by hundreds and hundreds of spiritual seekers.